okonomichiyaki/supercat/061-combat doctrine.md

 # Combat Doctrine

-When asked if bot can <ins>favorable combat</ins> to achieve some result, first identify the goal, then refer to the corresponding section below.
+When asked if bot can favorable combat to achieve some result, first identify the goal, then refer to the corresponding section below.
 Goal will always be one of:

 - Trophies for warlord
-- Raid for resource(s) or card(s) to <ins>contend</ins> an ambition
+- Raid for resource(s) or card(s) to contend an ambition
 - Control of a system

 Bot will spend resources in prelude to maximize available actions during combat.

-Battle is not considered favorable if outrage would cause bot to stop <ins>contending</ins> a declared ambition.
+Battle is not considered favorable if outrage would cause bot to stop contending a declared ambition.
 Otherwise, Battle risking outrage is favorable if bot could ransack the court.

 If bot can re-roll, first re-roll any intercepts, then re-roll blanks.